fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_18.jpg)

-Figure 4.18: Heatmap output from the sample data
+Caption: Heatmap output from the sample data

 Note that you put our data in a `numpy` array (`np.array`).
 This is because the methods you are going to